 The Receiver shall determine if the Originator is authorized by checking if the Originator is the creator of the resource or the Originator is identified in the targetIDs.

-Editor's note: May need specific text to allow for Node-ID in From, and the creator attribute.

 If the Originator is not authorized, then the Receiver shall execute the following steps in order.

 "Create an unsuccessful Response primitive" with the Response Status Code indicating "ACCESS_DENIED" error.